Relational De-Creation

 Conclusion

-Because the source of life is a Person, final death is relational as well as final: it is the loss of life through exclusion from the living God who gives it.
+Because the source of life is a Person, final death is relational as well as final: it is the loss of life that follows from exclusion from the life-giving relationship with the living God.

 Varied Biblical Images of Judgment